 Some fragrance oils contain small amounts of essential oils but if at least one of these is artificial, then the fragrance is still synthetic.
 Many manufacturers add even more chemicals to an already very synthetic fragrance oil to make it stronger and last longer but many of these chemicals can be hazardous to your health.

 Though essential oils may not seem as strong in odour, numerous scientific studies have proven how beneficial aromatherapy oils are, from smelling rosemary essential oil to help memory recall, using lemongrass in Japanese factories to improve productivity and how relaxing lavender can be when sitting exams.

 Just a quick search on Google and you will find many studies that have been carried out with clear evidence of the incredible benefits of essential oils.
-We found once such fascinating study – please see below an extract from an article backed up by in depth research – click the link below this excerpt to read the full article and references.
+We found once such fascinating study – please see below an extract from an article backed up by in depth research – click here to read the full article and references.

 The Power of Scents Reveals Why Aromatherapy Is so Effective

 Odor-evoked autobiographical memories typically occur by happenstance, when an unsolicited odor passes by your nose and you happen to catch a whiff.
 You can, however, harness the power of scents to trigger real physical and emotional responses through the use of aromatherapy.
 For instance, research shows: